Philippus/emoji-clock/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat "MIT")](LICENSE.md)

 Emoji-clock has the following features:
-- generate the nearest emoji clock face short code for a given time.
+- generate the nearest emoji clock face short code for a given date-time.
-- generate the emoji moon phase short code for a given date.
+- generate the emoji moon phase short code for a given date-time.
-- generate the (tropical) zodiac sign short code for a given date.
+- generate the (tropical) zodiac sign short code for a given date-time.
-- generate the chinese zodiac sign short code for a given date.
+- generate the chinese zodiac sign short code for a given date-time.

 To view the emoji itself you will need an emoji library such as [Lightbend Emoji](https://github.com/typesafehub/lightbend-emoji).